La Sportiva TX2 Evo - Women's Review

 Climbing Ability

-A lot goes into technical climbing performance, and it's the main feature that makes an approach shoe so much more than a hiking shoe.
-As climbers, we're often boulder-hopping, talus-scrambling, or kicking steps in snow to reach our objectives, whether they're alpine peaks or hidden boulders.
+A lot goes into technical climbing performance, and it's the main consideration that makes an approach shoe so much more than a hiking shoe.
+As climbers, we're often boulder-hopping, talus-scrambling, or kicking steps in snow to reach our objectives, whether they're alpine peaks, hidden boulders, or classic routes.
 Climbing performance often comes with diminished comfort, as a cushier shoe is much less sensitive to precise movements.
 Whether scrambling around Yosemite or running up peaks in the High Sierra, the TX2 Evo excels at climbing without sacrificing any comfort.

-With a firm edge and a rigid sole, the TX2 Evo has excellent edging abilities, making it a fierce competitor in this category.
+With a firm edge, low profile design, and a rigid sole, the TX2 Evo has excellent edging abilities, making it a fierce competitor in this category.
 This shoe has few competitors with comparable climbing ability, soaring away from most of the pack.
-With its updated sock-like fit, the shoe fits like a glove and gives the desired sensitivity for scrambling on rock.
-The mesh uppers are stretchy and allow your foot to move and breathe, all the while giving the precision of a climbing shoe without discomfort.
-The TX2 Evo is lightweight with a thin toe, which significantly aids in its competency at crack climbing.
+With its updated sock-like fit, the shoe fits like a glove while supplying the desired sensitivity for scrambling over rock.
+The mesh upper is stretchy and breathable, thereby allowing freedom of movement, all the while giving the precision of a climbing shoe without the discomfort.
+Although the sock-like upper doesn't not offer the same protection found in other more durable shoe constructions, the narrow toe box and low profile design of the TX2 Evo provides some of the best climbing performance of any approach shoe available today.

 Hiking Comfort